ONSdigital/design-system-python-flask-demo/README.md

 `make load-desing-system-templates` loads the `scripts/load_release.sh` that gets all the components and layouts of [design system](https://github.com/ONSdigital/design-system) in a zip file which is created in each [design system release](https://github.com/ONSdigital/design-system/releases) and unloads them to the templates folder.
 These macros are gitignored.

 Then, run `make run` which renders a Hello World Page with the basic DS page layout(see `index.html` which imports the template `layout/_template.njk` ) at `http://127.0.0.1:5000`.
-The CSS and JS are pulled in at runtime form the CDN
+The CSS and JS are pulled in at runtime from the CDN.